43rd SSA Program Schedule (updated)43rd SSA Program Schedule (updated)

 The Boone Tavern Hotel still has 48 rooms available.
 The price for the hotel is the same as the Holiday Inn on route 75.
 It is best to go to the Tavern, as we are 0.15 miles from the music building.

-We are pleased to extend the deadline for submitting abstracts to the 41st Annual Meeting of the Semiotic Society of America to Sunday, June 19, 2016.
+We are pleased to extend the deadline for submitting abstracts to the 43rdAnnual Conference of the Semiotic Society of America to Friday, June 22, 2018.
+We anticipate a significant number of submissions.
 We encourage you to submit your proposal as soon as possible.